frankbtr/spring-framework/README.md

 # spring-framework
-# Self study and implementation of Spring Framework
+# Self study and practice of Spring Framework